S3-working-group/s3-practical-guide/src/organizing-work/visualize-work.md

 ![right,fit](img/workflow-and-value/simple-process.png)

-* transparency about the state of all work items currently pending, in progress or completed.
+Transparency about the state of all work items currently pending, in progress or completed.

 * valuable for self-organization and pull-systems
 * system must be accessible to everyone affected
 * **analog**: post-its on a wall, or index cards, magnets and white board